 Constructed wetlands can also be applied

-to larger populations, such as communities or village/town scale projects.
+to larger populations, such as office clusters, communities of homes or village/town scale projects.

 There are numerous examples in the United States for example of subsurface